colecrouter/rarest-achievement/.github/instructions/translations.instructions.md

 - Terms like "Player Count", "Rarity", "Unlocked" are meant to be "sorting methods", aka "number of players who have this achievement", "percentage of players who have this achievement", and "when did I unlock this achievement".
 - For the "loading screen" messages:
   - Be culturally accurate.
 For example, "The Name's Bond...
 James Bond" is a reference to the James Bond movies, so it should be translated such that it is recognizable to the target audience.
-  - If a title/property/person has a recognizable translated/localized name, use that name.
+  - If any title/property/person/proper noun (e.g., "Gordon Freeman", "Super Mario Bros", "The Legend of Zelda") has a recognizable translated/localized name, use that name.